Unlocking the Magic: Your Ultimate Guide to Rocky Mountain National Park Elopements & Adventure Weddings

 You can get married at the park year-round, but not all sites have vehicle access during winter.
 The peak season for hikers and elopements is between Memorial Day and Labor Day, which offers the best weather and elopement locations.
 Which season best suits you?
 Is it springtime, when we could be either covered in snow or starting to feel the first warm days of spring?
 Is it during the peak of the summer wildflowers, or maybe in the golden foliage in mid-September?
 Winter weddings can be rough in Colorado, but don’t let the cold keep you from a winter elopement!

 If you have a date in mind already, contact the Rocky Mountain National Park office via email and inquire about the locations still available for that day.
 But if you’re flexible with the date or time of day, many elopement vendors recommend eloping on a weekday, as you’ll have more privacy and vendor availability.
-We’re in contact with the RMNP Park Office quite a bit, so just get in touch with us, and we can do all the permit process leg work for you!
-We have the direct email to the person in charge of permits! 😊
+I’m in contact with the RMNP Park Office quite a bit, so just get in touch with me, and I can do all the permit process leg work for you!
+I have the direct email to the person in charge of permits! 😊

 The Best Time of Year for a Rocky Mountain National Park Elopement

 The best time of year for a Rocky Mountain National Park elopement is going to solely depend on the experience you’re dreaming of.
 If you’re dreaming of a winter wonderland, while they can be unpredictable and wild, they’re totally doable!
 As long as you’re prepared to bundle up, you’ll be fine!
-The coldest elopement we’ve shot to date was in the single digits with 35 mph winds.
-Once we get on the phone and start talking about your day, we will suggest a date or season we think works best for your plan for your big day.
+The coldest elopement i’ve photographed to date was in the single digits with 35 mph winds.
+Once we get on the phone and start talking about your day, I will suggest a date or season I think works best for your plan for your big day.

 Getting Your Marriage License for your Rocky Mountain National Park Elopement